Live in Athens 1987Released 16th September, 2013

 We are in Athens and it’s October 1987.
 More significantly, it’s the climax of Peter Gabriel’s This Way Up tour, an endeavour that kicked off nearly 12 long months previously, tens and tens of thousands of miles ago.
 And to mark the significance of the occasion, an extensive film crew has assembled, keen to document the last days of this monumental trek.
 Over many, many months, this jolly caravan has travelled throughout North America and Europe, from Buffalo to Bologna, Milwaukee to Munich, Toronto to Toulouse.
 It’s nearly all over.
 And here in the Greek capital – with this film crew poised in their vantage points, aiming their various cameras at these five men – the occasion will be preserved for eternity.

-The performances captured in Athens would emerge three years later as the film P.O.V., where they would be intercut with 8mm footage shot by Gabriel himself of life on the road, in the recording studio, at home.
-It was a top-line, A-grade production; Martin Scorsese wore the hat of executive producer while Michael Chapman, Scorsese’s cinematographer on Raging Bull, called the shots.
+The performances captured in Athens would emerge three years later as the film P.O.V., mixing concert footage with a reportage, behind the scenes view.
+Gabriel’s ‘point of view’ was directed by Hart Perry using 8mm footage shot by Peter himself whilst on the road, in the recording studio and at home.
+The concert footage by contrast was a top-line, A-grade production with Martin Scorsese wearing the hat of executive producer and Michael Chapman, Scorsese’s cinematographer on Raging Bull, calling the shots.
 It very rapidly became essential viewing for Gabriel’s millions of followers worldwide.

 But this was 1990 when VHS still ruled the racks.
 As the years passed and technology reshaped itself, P.O.V. remained an artefact from a time past, fondly cherished but left on the shelf, never to receive a re-release in the digital age.